jpcosta90/MuVL-DM/README.md

 ### Performance vs. Parameters (LA-CDIP Dataset)

 The following chart plots the performance (EER) against the number of model parameters (in log scale) for the LA-CDIP dataset.
 This chart is automatically generated and updated by the `scripts/update_readme.py` script.
-It includes baseline results from our ICDARWML 2025 paper and incorporates new experimental results from this repository's master log file.

 ![Performance vs. Parameters Chart](results/plots/LA-CDIP_performance_vs_parameters.png)